General Obligation vs. Revenue Bonds: A MunicipalBonds.com Guide2015-06-24

 - School districts (school districts rely on the local town, city, or a group of municipalities that belong to the district to guarantee repayment.)

-Revenue bonds distinguish themselves from general obligation ones through their method of repayment; unlike GOs which rely on taxation, revenue bonds are guaranteed by the specific revenues generated by the issuer.
+Revenue bonds distinguish themselves from general obligation bonds through their method of repayment; unlike GOs which rely on taxation, revenue bonds are guaranteed by the specific revenues generated by the issuer.

 The most common issuers of revenue bonds are: